Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Add a new child, not in MongoDB as a child of a new person.
 * :clipboard: RESULT:
     * Child was updated in both parents documents, in the children array.
-Also the childs parents field was updated.
+Also, the child's parents field was updated.

 <br>